 We published our response to our consultation on Safer Game design earlier this month.
 Our intention is to make online games, in particular online slots safer by design.
 Preventing harm through the Product.
 The headline measures include outright bans on:

-- Auto-play - which can lead to players losing track of their play, and;
+- auto-play - which can lead to players losing track of their play

 Of course, we will follow the implementation of these rules with thorough evaluationbut in short, these new rules are unprecedented in terms of player safety around the world.